lukeab/asdf-appvia-artefactor/README.md

 # Why

-I worked on artefactor years ago and it follow good versioning in its release patterns.
+I worked on artefactor years ago and it follows good versioning in its release patterns.
 So as a test of asdf plugin development :neckbeard: and perhaps for some sort of vanity :love_letter: I wanted to make this plugin for asdf.

 # Contributing